Hakainde Hichilema: Political career

 Hichilema is a member of the ruling United Party for National Development, a liberal political party.
 Following the death of Anderson Mazoka in 2006, he was elected as the party's new President.
 He also served as the leader of the United Democratic Alliance (UDA), an alliance of three opposition political parties.

 In the 2006 election, Hichilema was the candidate of the UDA and ran against incumbent president Levy Mwanawasa of the Movement for Multiparty Democracy and Patriotic Front candidate Michael Sata.
 He received the endorsement of former President Kenneth Kaunda.
 The election was held on 28 September 2006 and Hichilema took third place with about 25% of the vote.

 Hichilema ran as the UPND candidate in the 2008 election, which was called following the death of President Levy Mwanawasa.
 He came 3rd with 19.7% of the vote.
 In June 2009, Hichilema's party, the UPND, formed a pact with Michael Sata's Patriotic Front (PF) to contest the 2011 election together.
 However, indecision on the pact candidate, deep mistrust, and accusations of tribalism from both sides resulted in the collapse of the pact in March 2011.

 He was one of the two main candidates in the January 2015 presidential election, which he lost by a narrow margin of 27,757 votes (1.66%) against the ruling party's candidate, Edgar Lungu.
 Hichilema denounced the election as a sham and urged his supporters to remain calm.
 He again faced Lungu as the main opposition candidate in the August 2016 presidential election, and was again narrowly defeated.
 In April 2017, he was arrested on suspicion of treason and charged with attempting to overthrow the government.
 He was in prison for four months before being given a nolle prosequi.

+On 17 December 2017, Hichilema featured on ZNBC's Sunday Interview, making him the first opposition political leader to be hosted on that program.
+This was after management at ZNBC had granted a request by the UPND through its spokesman, Charles Kakoma, who had written to ZNBC Director General Richard Mwanza requesting that Hichilema is featured on the Sunday Interview on 17 December.